‘Young And The Restless’ Spoilers: Jack’s Sex Secret Revealed, Victoria Fights For Billy

 Gloria’s tumultuous relationship with his father and her deadly past with Jabot will have Jack’s entire family on edge.

-Jack will wind up sharing his shocking confession and Ashley will nearly lose her mind after she finds out he slept with his step-mom.
+Jack will wind up sharing his shocking confession, and Ashley will nearly lose her mind after she finds out he slept with his step-mom.
 Ashley is afraid that her brother’s actions will impact her and take the whole family down.

 Next week on Y&R, someone’s life will be changed forever and a secret alliance will shake things up! #YR